 She also adds that Uber plans to remain in Prague (despite now fully manifesting legislative incompatibility).
 “Uber has always supported its partner drivers, and even now, it provides all necessary assistance to those who face individual legal procedures.
 We want to assure everybody that Uber will keep defending the right of locals on access to our technology as a flexible economic opportunity,” says Poláchová.

 Courts Charge Penalties of One Hundred Thousand; Law Allows a Million

 Violating the price law is not the only problem of Uber drivers checked on Monday.
-On Tuesday the magistrate stated that it will start a legal procedure because of violating the road transport law and it will forward transgressions of illegitimate business to district officials (more can be read here).
+On Tuesday, the magistrate stated that it would start a legal procedure because of violating the road transport law, and it will forward transgressions of illegitimate business to district officials (more can be read here).